America's Elusive Quest for Fulfillment

 This may be seen as a positive by American “DIY’ers” — minimal outside interference in our personal lives means freedom, and Americans love freedom.
 But if we further define fulfillment as a subjective sense of abiding existential calm, an uncomfortable reality emerges: we’re doing an abysmal job on this front.
 American angst is everywhere: we’re experiencing decreasing subjective well-being returns on financial gains (once the backbone of industrialism’s notion of fulfillment), increasing dependence upon prescription drugs to mitigate our emotional frailties, historic income inequality looming upon an eclipse of pre-Great Depression levels, and a baffling norm of gun-violence.
 Americans are anything but the paragon of an existentially calm people who grasp fulfillment.

 Why is fulfillment such a complex thing?
 Why is it so hard to find?
 And why, in this day and age of unprecedented “progress” and knowledge, do we not have better recipes for it?
-It’s so alien to our communal mentality that it doesn’t even have its own Wikipedia page 3.
+It’s so alien to our communal mentality that it doesn’t even have its own Wikipedia page [footnote] To be fair, “fulfillment” is just one of many arbitrary terms all getting at the same kind of inner/outer congruence, and Wikipedia does have a plethora of other pages on such philosophies.
+Still, it seems that we use fulfillment in the “are you leading a fulfilling life” kind of way enough to merit a Wikipedia page on it. [/footnote].
 Anything with even a shred of cultural relevance has a Wikipedia page.
 To spur the much-needed conversation, the rest of this post explores the human relationship with fulfillment, and why we pursue it so egregiously.